calidion/aex/docs/upgrade from expressjs.md

 Most express middlewares should be workable with aex by converting to aex middlewares with function `toAsyncMiddleware`.

-Aex provides one function `use` and one decorator `@inject` to use middlewares through the web developement process.
+Aex provides one function `use` and one decorator `@inject` to use middlewares through the web development process.

-It use the same fuction `use` as express to take middleware.
+It use the same function `use` as express to take middleware.

 ```ts
 const aex = new Aex();